1800 861 272

 When you’re locating a line item in the NDIS Pricing Arrangements and Price Limits, it helps to understand ‘support purposes’ and ‘categories’.

-NDIS funding is broken up into three support purposes or ‘budgets’ – Core Supports, Capital Supports and Capacity Building Supports.
+NDIS funding is broken up into four support purposes or ‘budgets’ – Core Supports, Capital Supports, Capacity Building Supports and Recurring Supports.
 We explain what’s included in each of these budgets here.

-Within each budget, there are several categories – currently there are 15, although this is changing as the NDIA’s new PACE computer system rolls out nationally.
+Within each budget, there are several categories – currently there are 21 under the NDIA’s new PACE computer system.
 You can find out more about PACE here.

 Take a look at the budget and category breakdown below: